Cubs, Marlins set to meet after bumpy paths to postseason

 The lasting image happened in Game 6 at Wrigley Field, with the Cubs leading 3-0 in the eighth.
 Just five outs from their first pennant since 1945, fan Steve Bartman deflected Luis Castillo’s foul ball as Cubs left fielder Moises Alou tried to make a leaping catch.

 Chicago gave up eight runs in the inning, hurt by shortstop Alex Gonzalez misplaying a potential inning-ending double play, in an 8-3 loss.
-The Cubs were eliminated in Game 7.
+The Cubs were eliminated in Game 7, extending a championship drought that stretched from 1908 to 2016.

 “We talk about it a lot, obviously,” said Marlins president of baseball operations Michael Hill, who joined the front office in 2002.
 “I don’t think the ball was catchable myself.
 I think the bigger play was the Alex Gonzalez error on the Miguel Cabrera groundball.
 That was the huge difference-maker. … An eight-run eighth.
 A miraculous comeback.
 That propelled us into one of the most exciting Game 7s I can ever remember watching.”